esponges/interview/react-ts-node.md

 - What's the DOM?

 - How does the DOM differ from the Virtual DOM?
+Do you know what's the reconciliation process?

+- What is the `key` prop?
+Why is it important when rendering lists of elements?
+Why is bad to use the index as the key?

 - Why React?
 Do you know other frameworks?
 How would you compare them?